Death of 12-year-old Indian farm worker spurs child labour probe

-CHENNAI, India, April 21 (Thomson Reuters Foundation) - The death of a 12-year-old Indian farm worker during a 100km trek home following the coronavirus lockdown has sparked a probe into child labour in central India, an official said on Tuesday.
+CHENNAI, India (Thomson Reuters Foundation) - The death of a 12-year-old Indian farm worker during a 100km trek home following the coronavirus lockdown has sparked a probe into child labour in central India, an official said on Tuesday.

 Tens of millions of labourers across India have embarked on long journeys home by foot since the government last month imposed a lockdown, which has since been extended until May 3.